-Therefore in the short term medicines are used to heal the ulcers but long term management and prevention to make the horse’s life style as low risk as possible are key.
+Therefore, in the short term medicines are used to heal the ulcers but long term, management changes to make the horse’s life style, as low risk as possible are key.

 - Increase the time spent eating/frequency of feeding – dilute the energy density of the meal

 - Decrease carbohydrate intake – feed less than 1g/kg starch/meal and less than 2g/kg starch per day.
 Feed concentrates as several small feeds throughout the day and include fibre (alfalfa good as high in calcium).

 - Increase roughage and oil intake, feed mixed forages (grass/hay/haylage) that contain low energy (protein).
 Forage eating time can be increased by putting the feed in haylage nets or even two hay nets (80% of feed between 7am and 7pm ideally).

 - Avoid feeding straw as forage and eliminate it as a bedding material if the horse eats from its bed.

 - 100-200 ml of corn oil/day, start at 5ml twice daily and slowly increase.

 - Provide as much pasture turn out as possible and always provide water when at pasture.